Joe Burrow and the 2021 Cincinnati Bengals - Back Sports Page

 The recently established track record for Super Bowl teams playing in their home stadium is a firm 1-0.
 The oddsmakers in Vegas, the statistics on paper, and Cynthia Frelund’s football super-computer would all tell you that the Rams have the edge, but the Bengals improbable playoff push flies in the face of mathematical analysis.

-In almost any other year, Sean McVay snatching Matthew Stafford from the icy depths of the Midwest before carrying the Lombardi Trophy into the So-Cal sunset together would have been enough to paint the underdog narrative.
+In almost any other year, the idea of Sean McVay snatching Matthew Stafford from the icy depths of the Midwest before carrying the Lombardi Trophy into the So-Cal sunset together would have been enough to paint the underdog narrative.
 The Bengals just bring something a little more exotic, charming, relatable.

 Joe Shiesty.